agiessing/agiessing.github.io/_pages/about.md

  * Quantile Regression
  * Empirical Process Theory

 Before joining the University of Washington, I was Postdoctoral Research Associate at Princeton University.
-I obtained a PhD in Statistics from the University of Michigan, a MSc in Econometrics and Mathematical Economics from the London School of Economics and Political Science (UK), and a BSc in Economics from the University of Bonn (DE).
+I hold a PhD in Statistics from the University of Michigan, a MSc in Econometrics and Mathematical Economics from the London School of Economics and Political Science (UK), and a BSc in Economics from the University of Bonn (DE).